 Prospect theory is a theory of decision making under conditions of risk , and it was developed by as a way to incorporate empirically observed violations of expected utility (, ).
-Since its development, prospect theory has emerged as a “leading alternative” , “best available description” and “empirically correct theory” about how people evaluate risk , particularly excelling in providing a model that offers “descriptively accurate formulations” of the human decision-making process .
+Since its development, prospect theory has emerged as a “leading alternative” , “best available description” , and “empirically correct theory” about how people evaluate risk , particularly excelling in providing a model that offers “descriptively accurate formulations” of the human decision-making process .

-While the theory has been most influential among IR scholars, it unfortunately had “limited” influence in political science as a whole .
+While the theory has been most influential among international relations scholars, it has unfortunately had “limited” influence on political science as a whole .
 Still, there are several contributions in comparative politics that take prospect theory as a framework.
-For instance, studies levels of loss aversion of dictatorships when they perform radical economic reforms. study welfare state reform showing that political gains are the necessary condition for not-unpopular reforms, while for unpopular reforms are deteriorating socio-economic situations, or political losses.
-In turn, studies issue salience, focuses on party platform change, while argues that “citizens who were in the domain of economic losses were more likely to take a risk and vote in favor of Brexit.”
+For instance, studies levels of loss aversion of dictatorships when they perform radical economic reforms. study welfare state reform showing that political gains are the necessary condition for not-unpopular reforms, while deteriorating socio-economic situations or political losses are necessary for unpopular reforms.
+Additionally, studies issue salience, focuses on party platform change, while argues that “citizens who were in the domain of economic losses were more likely to take a risk and vote in favor of Brexit.”

-Since others have already provided very good reviews of prospect theory , we will limit this section to describe its main components.
-The theory is based on two mainly empirically-derived concepts .
-First, utilities are defined over changes in outcomes respect to a reference point (“reference dependence”).
-Note the sharp contrast with expected value theories where the focus is on absolute levels of wealth .
-Second, individuals distort values of possible outcomes in an asymmetrical non-linear S-shaped way when making risky decisions (“value-function dependence”).
-Note also another important difference with expected value theories where agents are assumed to treat expected utility values linearly, “even with training and effort” .
+Since others have already provided very comprehensive overviews of prospect theory , we will limit this section to describing its main components.
+The theory is based on two empirically derived concepts .
+First, utilities are defined over changes in outcomes with respect to a reference point (“reference dependence”).
+Note the sharp contrast with expected value theories, where the focus is on absolute levels of wealth .
+Second, individuals distort values of possible outcomes in an asymmetrical, non-linear, S-shaped way when making risky decisions (“value-function dependence”).
+Note also another important difference with expected value theories, where agents are assumed to treat expected utility values linearly, “even with training and effort” .
 As clearly summarize it, “prospect theory predicts that individuals tend to be risk averse in a domain of gains [i.e., when things are going well], and relatively risk seeking in a domain of losses [i.e., in the midst of a crisis].”
-This distinction also separates prospect theory from expected value theories where the latter assumes that whether decision-makers are in a domain of gain or loss should not affect their attitude toward risk .
+This distinction also separates prospect theory from expected value theories, where the latter assume that whether decision-makers are in a domain of gain or loss should not affect their attitude toward risk .

 Reference dependence is the central idea in prospect theory (, ).
 This aspect of the theory allows people’s preferences to depend on the circumstances they face (, , , ), which is usually , but not always , the status quo, and how it shifts over time (, ).
 As put it more clearly, “the carriers of value or utility are changes of wealth, rather than final asset positions.”
-In simple, prospect theory pays considerable attention to losses.
-In fact explains that individuals “give more weight to losses than to comparable gains,” which translates into the famous statement losses loom larger than gains.
+Simply put, prospect theory pays considerable attention to losses.
+In fact, explains that individuals “give more weight to losses than to comparable gains,” which translates into the famous statement losses loom larger than gains.
 An important consequence is that, contrary to the assumption of invariance , a shift in the reference point should also lead to reversals of preferences (, , ).